sybrew/the-seo-framework/readme.txt

 * **Fixed:**
 	* TODO Resolved a regression where the RGB hex prefix `#` was missing on output.
 Both on the front-end and in the settings.
 	* TODO Resolved a regression where an unassigned homepage would not be recognized as the homepage.
+	* Resolved an issue where the contentSize markup for Logo was of type integer, which should've been of type string (as an integer).
 	* Resolved a fatal error when an image with an alt tag over 420 characters was used for social meta sharing.
 Props [sageth](https://wordpress.org/support/users/sageth/) for reporting this.

 = 5.0.0 - Apex =